I publish new material five days a week.

 You can subscribe here, and if you want a sneak peak you can read the most recent emails here.

 From time to time through the year I do a special series of emails – including the infamous ‘alternative advent’ series which happens in the run up to Christmas.
-Other series have touched upon The Devil, The Bible, The Axial Age and most recently The Good Life.
+Other series have touched upon The Devil, The Bible, The Axial Age and The Good Life.